hezhaobin/2024-SJTU-Popgen/20-slides/21-markdown/Lecture-1-intro.md

 > [!Question]
 > 1. Describe Hardy-Weinberg Equilibrium according to your understanding.
 What does it concern and what are its key assumptions?
 > 2. Describe two ways for measuring the level of genetic variation.
+> 3. Draw a cartoon haplotype network to describe the two hypotheses in the journal club paper (<span style="color:yellowgreen">*to what extent populations within continental regions exist as discrete genetic clusters versus as a genetic continuum*</span>)

 note: $\pi = \sum_{i=1}^{n}(1-\sum_{j=1}^{m}(p_{ij}^2))$